austinhaas/DEVS/README.md

 A discrete-event simulation system based on the DEVS formalism.

-This version implements Dynamic Parallel DEVS with Ports.
+This is my personal implementation of Dynamic Parallel DEVS with Ports.
+It is based on my interpretation of the literature.
+I've tried to make it functional and efficient.

 ## Usage